CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/clientauthentication.md

 ---
 title: "ClientAuthentication"
 linkTitle: "ClientAuthentication"
-description: "Used to represent client credentials for OAuth."
+description: "Used to represent the `ClientId` and `ClientSecret` required for OAuth authentication mechanisms that use Client Secrets."
 weight: 1
 ---